 Bryngwyn School was opened in 1977, and stands in 32 acres of ground.
 At present the School population consists of over 800 pupils drawn from the feeder Schools of Hendy, Llangennech, Bryn, Brynteg, Dafen, Ysgol y Felin, Swiss Valley, Five Roads, Old Road, Furnace and Penygaer.
 However a number of pupils are drawn from Schools outside our catchment area, with as many as sixteen primary schools sending to Bryngwyn.
 The catchment area includes two Community First wards and approximately 1 in 5 pupils is eligible for free school meals.

 The School enjoys extensive sporting facilities and amenities usually associated with a modern school.
 For example, we have nine tennis courts, a running track, a red gra hockey pitch, several rugby pitches, a fitness suite, a gymnasium and a multi purpose sports hall.
-In the evening members of the public have access to the sporting facilities.

 Academically, the School has a management structure based on departments.
 Regular Departmental meetings take place each month.
 All staff are encouraged to become involved in policy and decision making processes by joining various working parties and committees as appropriate.
 The Senior Management Team consists of the Headteacher, Deputy Headteacher, an Assistant Headteacher and 4 Directors of Learning.

 First Year pupils (Year 7) are initially placed in mixed ability groups but later, they are placed into sets for Mathematics and English.
 Setting is introduced for other subjects at KS3 when deemed appropriate.
 Pastorally, the School is divided horizontally into year groups with each year under the supervision of a Year Tutor.
 There is also a house system which encourages competitions between pupils.